saluzi/SwallowSound_MLDATA/ml_data/README.md

-Machine Learning DataSet of SwallowSound Project
+###Machine Learning DataSet of SwallowSound Project

+*sample folder: for test only.